ijagamino/ite400-finals-project/README.md

 ### Issues

-Submit an issue on the repository page if
+Submit an issue on the repository page if:
-- There are problems that need to be fixed
+- There are problems that need to be fixed.
 - There are files or tasks that need to be worked on.

 Make sure to label issues for better clarity.